auraphp/Aura.View/README.md

 There is an escaping "gotcha" to look out for when manipulating values after they are assigned to a template.
-If you use an assigned value and re-assign it to the template, the re-assigned will be double-escaped when you access it.
+If you use an assigned value and re-assign it to the template, the new value will be double-escaped when you access it.

 For example, given this business logic ...